 Since the coherence of sessions will be an important criterion, propositions of full sessions with three to five papers will be easier to accommodate in the conference programme than single papers.
 However, we do accept single paper proposals, both in order to include them in proposed sessions and to compose a limited number of new sessions.
 Moreover, while most sessions choose the panel format, other types of sessions are encouraged.
 We also have a preference for sessions with a comparative character, geographically and/or chronologically.

 We heartily encourage young scholars, such as PhD and master students, to organize sessions and propose papers within the Labour Network.
-We remind you that the Jan Lucassen Prize for the best paper at the ESSHC of a junior scholar will be awarded again in Leiden (see http://esshc.socialhistory.org/award).
+We remind you of the Jan Lucassen Prize for the best paper of a junior scholar at the ESSHC (see http://esshc.socialhistory.org/award).

 Proposing sessions or papers only works by pre-registering on our website.